DuncanB112P/CICD-Pipeline_Duncan0224/README.md

 * "s3:GetObject"
 * "s3:GetObjectVersion" (if verisoning is enabled in S3)

-Additionally,this role should be able to access CloudWatchLogs:
+Additionally, this role should be able to access CloudWatchLogs:
 * "logs:FilterLogEvents"
 * "logs:GetLogEvents"

-Ensure that the client's administrative unit in control of IAM access has enabled these permissions at a minimum.
+Users of this configuration will need to ensure that the client's administrative unit in control of IAM access has enabled these permissions.

 # External Files